oyinlola007/SoulScript/deployment-to-ec2.md

 This guide provides step-by-step instructions for deploying the SoulScript application to AWS EC2 using Docker Compose.

-## Prerequisites

-- AWS Account with EC2 access
-- SSH key pair for EC2 access
-- Basic knowledge of AWS Console and Linux commands

 ## Architecture

 The application consists of: